NUST-DSA-Group-Teamwork/2022-DSA-GROUP1-ASSIGNMENT/SECTION A/section a : Algorithm.md

           END IF

-          tempNode := tempNode.next ### if song is not found, go to next node
+          tempNode := tempNode.next # if song is not found, go to next node

       END FOR

      END IF

+     PRINT "Song does not exist!"

+     return false;

   END FUNCTION